7 Great National Park Destinations for Spring Break

 5. White Sands National Park and Albuquerque, New Mexico

-White Sands is one of the most underrated family destinations in the entire national park system.
+White Sands is one of the most underrated family destinations in the national park system.
 Temperatures are routinely over 100 in the summer, but in April, the average is low 70s, which is just perfect.
 The big attraction, as the name implies, is the white sand dunes.
 You can rent sleds or sandboards and slide down the dunes, roll around, and burn off tons of energy all while you soak in one of the coolest landscapes in the Southwest.

 You can fly to El Paso or Albuquerque, just a few hours away.
 Albuquerque and Santa Fe offer a great dose of New Mexico culture.
 Visit the ABQ BioPark, ride the Sandia Peak Tramway, or grab a green chile cheeseburger at one of the city’s local spots.
 And for adventurous families, there’s skiing, white-water rafting, and hot air ballooning.
 So many options!